Golden spike: Aftermath

 For the May 10, 1969, centennial of the driving of the last spike, the High Iron Company ran a steam-powered excursion train round trip from New York City to Promontory.
 The Golden Spike Centennial Limited transported more than 100 passengers including, for the last leg into Salt Lake City, actor John Wayne.
 The Union Pacific Railroad also sent a special display train and the U.S. Army Transportation Corps sent a steam-powered 3-car special from Fort Eustis, Virginia.

 On May 10, 2006, on the anniversary of the driving of the spike, Utah announced that its state quarter design would be a depiction of the driving of the spike.
 The Golden Spike design was selected as the winner from among several others by Utah's governor, Jon Huntsman Jr., following a period during which Utah residents voted and commented on their favorite of three finalists.

 On May 10, 2019, the United States Postal Service issued a set of three new commemorative postage stamps to mark the 150th anniversary of the driving of the golden spike: one stamp for the Jupiter locomotive, one stamp for locomotive #119, and one stamp for the golden spike.

 Stanford University has identified the two men shown in this detail of the Andrew J. Russell "handshake" photograph at the Golden Spike ceremony as Chinese workers.

-It remains a common myth that Chinese workers are not visible in the famous Andrew J. Russell "champagne photograph" of the last spike ceremony.
+It remains a common misconception that Chinese workers are not visible in the famous Andrew J. Russell "champagne photograph" of the last spike ceremony.
 Many Chinese workers were absent from the Golden Spike ceremony in 1869 despite their tremendous contribution in the completion of the railroad.
 More than 12,000 Chinese had labored to build the rail line from the west, 80% of the railroad workers were Chinese.